SUPPORT CENTER

 A:

-Q: What do I do if I want to replace a defective toy/game/float?
+Q: What do I do if I want to replace a defective toy/game/float under warranty?

 A:

-If the item was purchased within the year, please email support@swimlinecorp.com with a copy of your receipt and an image of the defective product.
-Once we have confirmed on our end, please send the item to the below address and include your name, physical address (P.O.
-Box not applicable), and phone number and a replacement will be sent back free of charge.
-Swimline191 Rodeo DriveEdgewood, NY 1171
+If the item was purchased within the year, please email support@swimlinecorp.com or with a copy of your receipt, name and shipping address and an image of the defective product.
+A replacement will be sent to you free of charge.

 Q: When replacing my Swimline liner that is under warranty, what is the cost to upgrade?